MoralisWeb3/moralis-money-faq/affiliates/welcome and faq.md

 If you are able to help us on this mission we would love to reward you via our affiliate program!

+## ❤️ Ethical Guidelines
+Please keep within the following guidelines when promoting Moralis Money.

+- Be honest.
+Never use fake testimonials or fake returns when promoting the product.
+- Make it clear that your success with the tool does not guarantee success for anyone else.
+- Don't buy ads using Moralis trademarks (name or logo)
+- Be honest with the risk of investing in altcoins.
+Altcoins can yield very high return, but are also very risky and you can lose your entire investment.

 ## What are the terms?